LuxxProd/United-Games-Source/README.md

 This Code is public to improve functionality, for contributers to contribute and educational purposes only.
 It must not be used as a template or to abuse any content nor the content featured in the project.

+The files should contain everything including the Scene to test every function in the Code.
+(Items & Props)

 # Content
 This Project could contain:
 + Guns & Swords